angelalchen3/Contact-Center-SQL-Portfolio/README.md

 This repository is meant to:
 - Demonstrate SQL proficiency for data engineering and analytics roles
-- Provide examples of production-level logic without exposing sensitive or proprietary information
+- Provide examples of representative analytics patterns used in production environments without exposing sensitive or proprietary information
 - Show familiarity with contact center and outbound-dialer data models

 ---